Director is a monitoring and troubleshooting console for Citrix Virtual Apps and Desktops.

 Enter your smart card token.

-After you are authenticated, you can access Director without keying additional credentials on the Director logon page.
+After you are authenticated, you can access Director without keying extra credentials on the Director logon page.

 Use Director with Integrated Windows Authentication